Grazing for Appalachian Sustainability (GRASS)

 Project Partners

-- WVU Davis College of Agriculture, Natural Resources and Design; WVU Extension Agriculture and Natural Resources; WVU Extension Small Farm Center
+- WVU Davis College of Agriculture and Natural Resources; WVU Extension Agriculture and Natural Resources; WVU Extension Small Farm Center

 - Virginia Polytechnic Institute and State University